nell026/AMBER-MD-Simulation/README.md

 # AMBER-MD-Simulation

-Setting up a DNA-Ligand System for AMBER/WESTPA Simulations **parameters subject to change based on system studied**
+Setting up a DNA-Ligand System for AMBER Simulations **parameters subject to change based on system studied**

 AMBER